-We use it to;
+We use our reading books to;

 Offer richer reading - through a huge selection of stories with children's best-loved characters

-Bridge the gap - with support for the transition from phonics into richer reading
+- Bridge the gap - with support for the transition from phonics into richer reading

-Make progress - through careful levelling
+- Make progress - through careful levelling

 For our most recent phonics results please see below.
-You can also visit our KS1 class pages for phonics sound mats which may support your child reading and their knowledge of sounds to use at home.
+You can also visit our EYFS and KS1 class pages for phonics sound mats which may support your child reading and their knowledge of sounds to use at home.